danielhlee4/TuneUp/README.md

 ## Background and Overview
-TuneUp is a platform where musicians can find and meet each other for local jam sessions.
-A user would only need to designate the instruments they play and preferred genre of music to seamlessly find local TuneUp jam sessions to join.
+Looking to form a band?
+Or are you interested in finding other music-enthusiasts in your area for a casual jam session?
+TuneUp is a platform for connecting local musicians with each other.
+Passion for music is the universal language, and finding others with whom you can share this love has never been easier.
+All you need to do is specify the instruments you're proficient at and your favorite musical genres.
+Join TuneUp and amplify the joy of collaborative music-making with local enthusiasts just like you!

 ## Functionality and MVP